Fire pit

-A fire pit or a fire hole can vary from a pit dug in the ground to an elaborate gas burning structure of stone, brick, and metal.
 The defining feature of fire pits is that they are designed to contain fire and prevent it from spreading.

-Some recent fire pits have a fire bowl that can be placed in the ground or on legs.
+A fire pit can vary from a pit dug in the ground (fire hole) to an elaborate gas burning structure of stone, brick, and metal.
+Certain contemporary fire pit styles include fire bowls that can either be set in the ground or elevated on legs.
+Fire rings are also frequently included as types of fire pits; these aboveground structures serve the same function.

 Contemporary types

 Pre-made fire pits are the most common form of fire pits and can be purchased from a store.
 These are commonly made of pre-cast concrete or metal or a combination of metal table and stone.
 They burn usually natural gas, propane (LP) or bio ethanol.
 Wood-burning fire pits made of metal are also quite common but are under increasing scrutiny due to fire bans and air particulate emissions.

 Natural gas and propane burners in these sorts of pre-fabricated vessels are certified under ANSI (American), CSA (Canadian), and CE (European) standards.
 Unregulated and uncertified fire pit burners are increasingly being scrutinized by regulatory authorities and being denied permits.
-Fire pits have recommended clearance to combustibles and require at least 5 feet (1.5 m) above the flame and 16 inch (40 cm) circumference from the exterior perimeter of the vessel.
+Fire pits have recommended clearance to combustibles and require at least 6 feet (1.8 m) above the flame and 16 inch (40 cm) circumference from the exterior perimeter of the vessel.

 Essentially, a fire pit needs only a hole that can safely contain a fire.
 This can be as simple as a hole dug in the ground, or as complex as a holed-out brick or rock pillar.
 A wood-burning fire pit should be located at least ten feet (three meters) away from structures for safety.
 Use of a fire pit in adverse conditions should be avoided, and basic fire safety precautions apply.